Analysis: Many people curb spending in two-speed U.S. economy

 For proof that the much of America is facing strains, one need only look at warnings from restaurant companies.

-At least three national chains - Olive Garden parent Darden Restaurants Inc, IHOP parent DineEquity Inc and Chili’s parent Brinker International Inc - have said they are seeing fewer customers, and those they do see are spending less per visit.
+At least three national chains - Olive Garden parent Darden Restaurants Inc (DRI.N), IHOP parent DineEquity Inc (DIN.N) and Chili’s parent Brinker International Inc (EAT.N) - have said they are seeing fewer customers, and those they do see are spending less per visit.

 Wal-Mart has cashed some $2.7 billion in tax refund checks at its U.S. stores so far this year, Chief Financial Officer Charles Holley said at an investor conference on Tuesday.
 At this point last year, that amount was about $4 billion.